-Increase the WEROC regional visitor economy.
+Increased regional visitor economy

-- 1. Implement priority actions arising from the 2021 WEROC Tourism Product Audit. - 2.
-Continue to work with the Central Wheatbelt Visitors Centre and other regional tourism groups on cooperative marketing initiatives. - 3.
-Investigate the potential to establish a destination development officer as a dedicated tourism resource across the WEROC Local Governments.
+- 1.Implement priority actions arising from the 2021 WEROC Tourism Product Audit - 2.
+Continue to work with the Central Wheatbelt Visitors Centre and other regional tourism groups on cooperative marketing initiatives - 3.
+Investigate the potential to establish a destination development officer as a dedicated tourism resource across the WEROC Local Governments